westerncapelabs/promopuffin-core/docs/PromoPuffin_Documentation_API.md

 ### Validate /validate

+Need to supply code related data for validation.

 #### /validate

-GET/POST: Takes a series of variables and returns true/false
+* POST: Takes a series of codes related variables and returns true/false

 	{
 		"api_key": "34239840239849238098423",